Why Do We Spend Too Much On Gifts At Christmas?

 - Learn from your mistakes

 When the January credit card bill arrives, many of us, despite our best efforts, have spent more than we intended.
 You are not alone.
 Make your New Year’s resolution an opportunity to learn from these experiences and give yourself the opportunity to try out some alternative approaches next year.
 Maybe even jot down some of your thoughts and feelings around your spending, so that you can revisit them before you start the process again next Christmas: this could help you be more objective of your financial choices before you’ve spent money, and enable you to plan more effectively.

 - Ask for help

 Remember there are people who can help.
-A financial planner can help you with your budgeting strategies and financial counsellors available for those that are really struggling to manage those debts.
+A financial planner can help you with your budget coaching and financial counsellors available for those that are really struggling to manage those debts.

 You might also be interested in